MongoExpUser/Nodejs-Load-Balancer-On-EC2/README.md

 ## Purpose
  * Load Balancing of Web or Application Servers on AWS EC2 machine.
- * The current demonstration if for an AWS EC2 but the NodeJS application can be run on any cloud provider VM e.g (Linode, GCP, Azure, etc.) as long as the network is properly set up.
+ * The current demonstration is for an AWS EC2 instance but the NodeJS application can be run on any cloud provider VM e.g (Linode, GCP, Azure, OCI, DO, etc.) as long as the network is properly set up.

 ## Advantages